 Recovery from cataract surgery is generally rapid, with many patients experiencing noticeable vision improvement within 24 to 48 hours, although mild discomfort, light sensitivity, or blurred vision may persist for a few days.
 Most individuals resume normal daily activities within a week, while complete healing of the eye typically occurs over four to six weeks, depending on individual health factors and adherence to postoperative care instructions such as using prescribed eye drops and avoiding strain or contamination.

-How Long Spironolactone Takes to Work
+How Long It Takes to Recover From a Collapsed Lung

 How Long It Takes for an Iron Infusion to Work